AMAAI-Lab/AMAAI-guidebook/_build/html/_sources/docs/starter_pack/tutorials/useful_commands_cheat_sheet/anaconda_cheatsheet.md

 conda --version
 ```

-## Check the environments you are using currently
+## Check the environment you are using currently

 ```bash
 conda env list